org-arl/VirtualAcousticOcean.jl/README.md

 VirtualAcousticOcean.event(conn::MyProtcocol, timestamp::Int, event, id)
 Base.close(conn::MyProtocol)
 ```
-For documentation on what each API function should do, refer to the [Grogu real-time streaming protocol implementation](./src/grogu.jl).
+For documentation on what each API function should do, refer to the [Grogu UDP real-time streaming protocol implementation](./src/grogu.jl).

 The protocol implementation may call the following API:
 ```julia